janisdd/vscode-edit-csv/README.md

 if there are more than 2 dates in the group sequence then they must have the same diff/delta. if thath is not the case, default to just copying the dates as sequence over and over

+When the interpolation would give an invalid date like `30.02.20` then `dayjs` will coerce the date into a valid date (here `28.02.20`).

 #### Month Names